OguzPastirmaci/oci-gpu-monitoring/README.md

 ## FAQ
 1. Are other GPU metrics available than GPU temperature, GPU utilization, and GPU memory utilization?

 The script uses `nvidia-smi` to get the metrics and then converts the data to OCI Monitoring compatible json.
-So any metric available in `nvidia-smi` can be published in the OCI console.
+So any metric available in `nvidia-smi` can be published to OCI Monitoring service.

 You can get a complete list of the query arguments by running: